KDE/digikam-doc/image_editor/enhancement_tools.rst

 You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
 On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.

-For all the G'MIC-Qt filters you can seen:
+For all the G'MIC-Qt filters you can see:

     - The processing time can be quite long, with many megapixel images and maybe a not too powerful computer you could have to wait even minutes, be patient.
 The computer can be used for other operations during processing.